RaoInformationTechnology/Twitter-feed-app/client/README.md

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+## Dependancies

+* Open package.json to see all development and production dependencies or run npm ls in the project     root directory for all installed dependencies